Alternate ELPAC Operational Field Test FAQs

 What training resources are available?

-A variety of resources are available to help local educational agencies (LEAs), schools, and students prepare for the administration of the Alternate ELPAC:
+A variety of resources are available to help local educational agencies, schools, and students prepare for the administration of the Alternate ELPAC:

 Practice and Training Tests

-Practice and training tests are available on the Practice and Training Test Resources web page.
+Practice and training tests are available on the Online Practice and Training Tests web page.
 The practice tests provide examples of task types that are administered in each grade level or grade span.
 They also provide a sense of how the 2012 California English Language Development Standards are assessed.

 Manuals and Instructions